 Some Penn students need to lock down summer plans soon, and not just so they can land a competitive internship.
 Instead, they need to find a way to stay in the country — or their ability to return to Penn in the fall could be in jeopardy.

-Although President Donald Trump’s executive order — banning citizens of Somalia, Libya, Syria, Sudan, Yemen and Iran from entering the United States for 90 — was in Hawaii, many students from the affected countries remain uncertain about the future of their immigration status and fear not being able to re-enter the country should they go home for the summer.
+Although President Donald Trump’s executive order — banning citizens of Somalia, Libya, Syria, Sudan, Yemen and Iran from entering the United States for 90 — was blocked by a federal judge in Hawaii, many students from the affected countries remain uncertain about the future of their immigration status and fear not being able to re-enter the country should they go home for the summer.

 Some universities announced that they will provide free summer housing for international students impacted by the order.
 Penn does not have a general policy to accommodate all affected students, and is instead working with students on a case-by-case basis.